etruyj/blackpearl/README.md

 	--endpoint	BlackPearl data IP address. (-e) also works.

+ 	--help		Prints help menu.

 	--http		Use an insecure, non-SSL connection.

  	--input-file	Path to the file holding the list of tapes.

 	--max-moves	Maximum number of moves to execute. (-m/--moves) also work.

 	--print		Messages are printed to the shell.

   <b>Input File</b>

   The input file is just a single column of tape barcodes that can or cannot include a header.
 If a header is included, it must be bar_code.

+  Sample:

   bar_code
   123456L8
   124567JE